 Fragmentation is one of the most common reasons a computer user experiences slowdown in file and application access, or a noticeable impact in overall performance of their computer.
 As you continue to add and remove files from your computer, your hard drive will continue to increase in fragmentation, which will gradually begin to affect the overall performance of the drive for data access.

 Luckily, computer maintenance tools such as Drive Genius have utilities that can defragment hard drives and increase computer performance.
 Defragmentation is the process of re-writing your files to your hard drive, ordering fragmented files into single, contiguous locations on your hard drive.
 Drive Genius reorders all of the non-contiguous data areas (including every single file on your drive) into their own respective contiguous areas, and all of the empty areas into another contiguous area.
 The software can even show you an individual breakdown of file fragmentation, with details such as the number of fragments, which directly affects file access times.

 Defragmentation is especially beneficial for larger files and collections including photos and videos, databases, and more.
-Information about defragmenting your hard drive with Drive Genius to improve computer performance can be found in our How To Defrag a Mac Guide as well as in the User Guide for Drive Genius.
+Information about defragmenting your hard drive with Drive Genius to improve computer performance can be found in our How To Defrag a Mac Guide.

 Note: Defragment in Drive Genius is not available for Solid State Drives (SSD)/Fusion drives as they do not benefit from the defragmentation process.
 If you have one of these drives and are having problems with your Mac computer running slow, continue reading to learn more about other issues that affect performance for both HDD and SSD/Fusion devices.